vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 218, 428; offerings to, 368.
 Namas, homage, as above the gods, 261.
 Nambudiris, 631.

 Name (cf. v.
-Negelein, Weltanschauung, p.83), 891, 394; see näman and nămarupa.
+Negelein, Weltanschauung, p.83), 891, 394; see nāman and nāmarupa.
 Names of child, 868.

 General Index